How to Ferment Lemons in 9 Easy Steps (Plus Two Different Recipes: Mediterranean & Garlic Pepper)

 Here is how I fermented these two batches and the different spices I used in each one.
 Depending on how they are spiced, you can use them in different ways, and I'll give you some ideas for ways to use fermented and preserved lemons too!

-NOTE: There are affiliate links scattered throughout this article.
-If you click through and make a purchase of any kind at all, I will receive a very small commission.
-Even though it's small, it really helps support Healing Harvest Homestead, and I appreciate you for helping!
-Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may earn a very small commission at no extra cost to you.

 Step 1) Slice your lemons about 1/4 inch thick or so.